Holocaust Memoirs, Testimonies, Histories

 *Winter, Miriam.
 Trains: A Memoir of a Hidden Childhood During and After World War II.
 Jackson, MI, 1997.

 Wojdowski, Bogdan.
-Bread For The Departed.
+Bread for The Departed.
 Trans. from the Polish Madeline G. Levine.
 Foreword Henryk Grynberg.
 Evanston, IL: Northwestern University Press, 1997.
 [Life in a Jewish ghetto in Poland]

 #Zsolt, Béla.
 Nine Suitcases.
 Trans. from the Hungarian Ladilaus Löb.
 London: Jonathan Cape, 2004.
 [Béla Zsolt was one of Hungary’s best-known writers in the early twentieth century.
 He describes his experiences in a ghetto and a concentration camp.]